mralexhay/Booky/README.md

 ### ⚙️ SHORTCUTS ACTIONS

-Booky has five actions ('intents') that it provides to the Shortcuts app.
+Booky has five actions ('intents') that it provides to the Shortcuts app:

 #### ADD BOOK
-Add a new book to the library.
+> Add a new book to the library.
+>

-This action has properties of various types which support different input options, such as per-word keyboard capitalization.
+> This action has properties of various types which support different input options, such as per-word keyboard capitalization.
+>

-It displays a SwiftUI 'Snippet' UI (functionally similar to a Homescreen widget) showing a preview of the new book when it completes successfully.
+> It displays a SwiftUI 'Snippet' UI (functionally similar to a Homescreen widget) showing a preview of the new book when it completes successfully.
+>

-It also outputs a rich custom 'Book' entity for use in the next action.
+> It also outputs a rich custom 'Book' entity for use in the next action.

 #### MARK BOOKS AS READ
 Mark multiple books as either read or unread.